 - Track Circuit Occupied:

-This should list the track circuits required for approach control from yellow, used for free yellow or approach control from yellow with flashing yellow aspect in rear.
+This should list the track circuits required for approach control from yellow, used for free yellow, or approach control from yellow with flashing yellow aspect in the rear.

 - Permanent Magnet

 This should contain Yes or No

 If approach locking is provided on clearance of the signal including the cases where the signal is approaching controlled from red this box should contain the words “When Cleared”.

 - Where Comprehensive approach locking is provided, this box should contain a list of all track circuits in the rear as for as the sighting points of the signal furthest in the rear, to show the change of aspect if the route entrance signal is replaced to danger.